pmem/pmdk/CONTRIBUTING.md

 Requested priority describes the urgency to resolve a defect and establishes the time frame for providing a verified resolution.
 Priorities are defined as:

-* **P1**: Showstopper bug, requiring resolution before the next release of the library.
+* **P1**: Showstopper bug, requiring a resolution before the next release of the library.
-* **P2**: High-priority bug, requiring resolution although it may be decided that the bug does not prevent the next release of the library.
+* **P2**: High-priority bug, requiring a resolution although it may be decided that the bug does not prevent the next release of the library.
 * **P3**: Medium-priority bug.
 The expectation is that the bug will be evaluated and a plan will be made for when the bug will be resolved.
 * **P4**: Low-priority bug, the least urgent.
-Fixed as resources are available.
+Fixed when the resources are available.

-#### Feature template
+### Other issues

-Other possible issue template to use is `Feature`.
-It should help delivering meaningful description of a feature request.
+On our issues page we also gather feature requests and questions.
+Templates to use are accordingly `Feature` and `Question`.
+They should help deliver a meaningful description of a feature or ask a question to us (remember though we have different means of communication, as described on top of the page).